 Mount Apo is a major hike and is rated 7 out of 9 in terms of difficulty.
-There are a few trails in hiking Mount Apo.
+There are a few trails for hiking Mount Apo.
 One of them, the Kidapawan-Magpet trail, involves only walking on rugged terrain and scrambling.
 It takes 10 to 11 hours to hit the summit and would require 3 days to finish the whole adventure.

+Before sunrise, you’ll see the valley below Mount Kupapey covered by a sea of clouds.
 As the sun rises, the clouds disappear, uncurtaining the rice terraces beneath them.
 The mountains surrounding Maligcong rice terraces cut the radiance of the sun towards the terraces.

 How to go to Mount Kupapey?

-If you cannot find where the terminal is, rent a tricycle and ask the driver to bring you to the said place.
-Ride the jeep to Maligcong; the travel time to your destination from the terminal would last for 30 minutes.
+If you cannot find the terminal, rent a tricycle and ask the driver to bring you to the said place.
+Ride the jeep to Maligcong; the travel time to your destination from the terminal would last 30 minutes.